-- C. Changes that are less than substantial represent less than the amounts listed in section XIV(B), above, and do not have a significant impact on the project's purpose, scope, location, or beneficiaries.
-If an activity is not funded in the current year, but is the same or similar to an activity funded in another program year, and the addition is less than amounts above, and there is no significant change in the project (purpose, scope, location, or beneficiaries), it is not considered a substantial change.
+- 1. Grant fFunds that are proposed for allocated to a new activity_for the first time within a covered consolidated plan period; - 2.
+A funding increase in a current activity, or a change in the use of funding from one eligible activity from one eligible activity to another by 10 percent, or \$200,000 or more in CDBG or HOME funding, whichever is greater, and over \$520,000 in ESG funding or more; - 3.
+Aggregate changes of more than 10 percent of an annual grant amount than \$200,000 of an entire grant allocation between projects. - C. Changes that are less than substantial represent less than the amounts listed in section XIV(B), and do not have a significant impact on the project's purpose, scope, location, or beneficiaries.
+If an activity is not funded in the current year, but is the same or similar to an activity funded in another program year, and the addition is less than amounts above, and there is with no significant change in the project (purpose, scope, location, or beneficiaries), it shall is not considered a substantial change.
 The authorized City official with the corresponding approval amounts may approve changes that are less than substantial.
-Funds that are changed by ten percent must be presented in the Annual Action Plan (or Annual Action Plan amendment) staff agenda report and pre-approved by City Council. - D. Reallocation of funding among program years is not considered a substantial change, if considered less than substantial as described in the amounts above. - E. Program income will be allocated with the Annual Action Plan and with HUD requirements.
-If program income received is greater or less than the projected amount, approved annual amount it will be adjusted and used accordingly, and reported in both the year's CAPER and the subsequent Annual Action Plan cause for an amendment or an increase to funds available in subsequent year as to how it was used or the planned use for the following year. - F. The City must submit a copy of each amendment to HUD.
-HUD allows amendments as they occur or at the end of the program year.
-Letters transmitting copies of amendments must be signed by the official representative of the City authorized to take such action. - G. Substantial amendments of the Consolidated Plan or Annual Action Plan will require a Public Hearing and City Council approval.
-Notice of public hearing will be posted on the City's Housing Department, Grants Management Division webpage and noticed in a newspaper of general circulation a minimum of 30 days prior to implementation.
-A public hearing will be held to obtain citizens' comments on the proposed substantial amendment and to present the substantial amendment to the City Council for adoption.
-Less than substantial amendments will be adjusted by city management according to their funding approval levels and may not be presented to City Council, as they are considered administrative adjustments that do not meet the fiscal threshold that requires Council approval.
+Funds that are changed by ten percent must be presented in the Annual Action Plan (or Annual Action Plan amendment) staff agenda report and pre-approved by City Council. - D. Reallocation of funding among program years is not-considered a substantial change, if considered less than substantial as described in the amounts above. - E. Program income will be allocated with the Annual Action Plan and in accordance with with HUD requirements.
+If program income received is greater or less than the projected amount, it will be adjusted and used accordingly, and reported in both the year's CAPER and the subsequent Annual Action Plan -as to how it was used or the planned use for the following year. - F. The City must submit a copy of each amendment to HUD.
+HUD allows amendments as they occur, or at the end of the program year.
+Letters transmitting copies of amendments must be signed by the official representative of the City authorized to take such action. - G. Substantial amendments of the Consolidated Plan or Annual Action Plan will require a 30-day Ppublic comment period and City Council approval.
+Notice of the public comment periodhearing will be posted on the City's Housing Department, Grants Management Division webpage and noticed in a newspaper of general circulation. a minimum of 30 days prior to implementation.
+A 30-day public comment periodhearing will be held made available to obtain citizens' comments on the proposed substantial amendment and to present the substantial amendment to the City Council for adoption.
+Less than substantial aAmendments not deemed substantial will be adjusted by the city management according to their funding approval levels-and may not be presented to City Council, as they are considered administrative adjustments that do not meet the fiscal threshold that requires Council approval.